एक लकड़ी ह्रदय को मानो, दुसर राम नाम पहिचानो |

 Meaning 7.44: The nectar of Śrī Rām Naam, the seed mantra while enters into the heart of a person, will act like Sanjivani (The hurb which gives life into dead) even if the person would have consumed the Kalkuta (Halahal-Vish) Poison or would have entered in the fire of Pralaya (cosmic dissolution) or have fallen in mouth of death, there is no doubt in his/her safety (by the bestowal of Ram Naam).
 That Person would have no fear anywhere.

-Some people have misconception that Brahman (the supreme absolute one) is only and only formless in Vedas, so sometimes people who are not aware about the concepts of Sanatan-Vedic Dharma in depth ask some may think why do Hindus worship god in personal-form or Lord Sri Rama as the original personality of godhead or Brahman?
+Some people have misconception that Brahman (the supreme absolute one) is only and only formless in Vedas, so sometimes people who are not aware about the concepts of Sanatan-Vedic Dharma in depth ask why do Hindus worship god in personal-form or Lord Sri Rama as the original personality of godhead or Brahman?
 'Brahman (God) is only and only formless' is a wrong concept.
-Sincere, followers of Vaidika-Dharma after reading this would appreaciate this truth there are two aspects of the Brahman one is unmanifest and other is manifest (with form).
-In unmanifest aspect, he is all pervading and in manifest aspect, he eternally possesses a divine spiritual form to reciprocate lovingly with his devotees.
+Sincere followers of Vaidika-Dharma appreaciate this truth there are two aspects of the Brahman one is unmanifest and other is manifest (with form).
+In his unmanifest aspect, he is all pervading and in manifest aspect he possesses an eternal divine spiritual form to reciprocate lovingly with his devotees.
 Both aspects of Brahman are unspeakable, unfathomable, without beginning and without parallel.
 Brahman is one, but he has these two aspects ― Unmanifest and manifest, and that same Brahman of Vedas is Lord Sri Rama.